top-logic/.github/profile/README.md

 ## Contributing

-Your contributions to TopLogic open-source project are wellcome.
+Your contributions to the TopLogic open-source project are welcome.
 You may contribute bug reports, feature requests, fixes, enhancements to existing functionality, new components and models.
 To do so, we require that you sign a Contributor License Agreement that makes sure that you are the owner of contribution, are allowed to contribute, and to provide Business Operation Systems GmbH a licens to integrate your contribution to the proprietary version of TopLogic as well.

 For details see the [TopLogic Contributor License Agreement](/CLA.md).